 From here, you can add languages and assign interpreters.
 You can also choose how interpretation will work in your meeting: original audio or live video.
 We recommend live video so that participants can see the interpreter as they interpret.

 You can add interpreters once the meeting has begun or while setting up a meeting.
 We recommend the latter to avoid hassle after the meeting has begun.

 Get Clear on the Logistics of the Meeting

-Plan your Zoom events/meetings/webinars well in advance so that you can ensure all the logistics are taken care of and there are no last-minute hiccups.
+Plan your Zoom events/meetings/webinars well in advance to ensure all the logistics are taken care of, and there are no last-minute hiccups.